Here’s what you need to know to strengthen your insurance claim after being injured in a car accident. Get the compensation you deserve.

 Be careful of giving a recorded statement.
 The insurance company claims adjuster will ask you lots of questions, and may not tell you they’re recording the conversation.

-The adjuster will likely ask the same question several different ways to see if they can get you to say something they can use against you.
+Insurance adjusters are trained to ask the same question several different ways to see if they can get you to say something they can use against you.

 Keep track of everything related to the accident.
 It’s very important to organize your paperwork for a successful claim.